TlonUqbar/library/README.md

 - [ ] Use localStorage
 - [ ] Add the Open Library API to find a book and add it to the library.
 - [ ] Add the NYTimes Bestsellers Book API to generate random suggestions and add to library.
-- [ ] Add a static list of books to generate a random starting library.
+- [x] Add a static list of books to generate a random starting library.
-- [ ] Extract Library Statistics that are updated live.
+- [X] Extract Library Statistics and update in real-time.